-Treat the signal wires carefully, they are easily damaged.
+Treat the signal wires carefully.
+Each wire is made from seven strands of individually insulated silver, and they are easily damaged.
 Hold the cartridge tag lightly with tweezers by the coloured insulation.
 NEVER pull the tag by the wire.
-The cartridge tags should slide easily onto the contact pins and make firm contact.
+The cartridge tags should slide easily onto the contact pins and make a firm contact.
 A few cartridges use pins of smaller diameter than normal and in that case it might be necessary to squeeze the contacts of the tags together slightly before fitting them to the cartridge.